centic9/tika-fuzz/README.md

     ./jazzer --cp=build/libs/tikafuzz-all.jar --instrumentation_excludes=org.apache.logging.**:org.slf4j.** --target_class=org.dstadler.tika.fuzz.Fuzz -rss_limit_mb=8192 corpus

-In this mode Jazzer will stop whenever it detects an unexpected exception.
+In this mode Jazzer will stop whenever it detects an unexpected exception or crashes.

+You can use `--keep_going=10` to report a given number of exceptions before stopping.

 See `./jazzer` for options which can control details of how Jazzer operates.